 \subsection{Tensor product of skew-group algebras}

-We apply last section's result to the current context.
+We apply the results of last section to the current context.
 First assume that $G_i$ is a finite subgroup of $SL(n_i, k)$ and $R_i$ is the polynomial ring in $n_i$ variables, for $i = 1, 2$.
-Then we have the following $KG$-module isomorphisms:
+Then we have the following $k$-module isomorphisms:

 where $R$ is the polynomial ring in $(n: = n_1+ n_2)$ variables.
 The map is given by